Beer Boot Buying Guide

 one liter or 33 oz, a mould is required due to the volume and weight of the glass.

-Mouth blown beer boots are more delicate than machine pressed boots.
+Blown beer boots are more delicate than machine pressed boots.
 They are made by hand and the glass thickness

 may vary at different parts of the boot.
-The top of a mouth blown beer boot is cut rather than molded as you
+The top of a blown beer boot is cut rather than molded as you

 would find in a machine pressed boot.
 Swirls and tiny air bubbles in the glass are part of the natural process